-Curious to know more about rent to own houses in Fort Lauderdale Florida?
+Curious to know more about rent to own houses in Palm Beach?

 Keep reading to find out how they work and to know whether rent to own is right for you

-Most people think of renting a house or owning a house… but few realize there is an amazing “middle ground” – rent to own houses in Fort Lauderdale Florida – that gives you the best of both worlds.
+Most people think of renting a house or owning a house… but few realize there is an amazing “middle ground” – rent to own houses in Palm Beach – that gives you the best of both worlds.
 In this blog post, you’ll read about what it means to rent-to-own and how it works.

 Renting: When you rent, you pay the landlord for a place to live.
 As long as your rent is paid, you have a place to live.

 Owning: When you own, you take out a mortgage from the bank and they give the money to the seller.
 You pay the bank back for their loan.